jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 in her 80s, she told me, "The happiest time was getting out for recess because you could play with ALL the children on the playground."

+{{% figure src="/images/volume-v-issue-1/my-integrated-life-pt-1/my-integrated-life-pt-1-1.jpg" caption="Buxton, Iowa, as it was at the turn of the 19th and 20th Centuries.
+Public-domain image from [Blackpast.org](http://blackpast.org)." %}}

 Over the years, my grandmother described Buxton as generally a very good place to grow up.
 "I don't like this one, I don't like that one...can't go here, can't go there...we never had that nonsense!"
 That was